fyndiq/docker-devpi-archived/README.md

 		--from-literal=password=testpassword \
 		--from-file=htpasswd

-A configmap for nginx needs to be created:
+A configmap for nginx needs to be created (If you want to remove the authentication part and run a publicly available index you can modify the config at this step):

 	kubectl create configmap nginx-conf --from-file=nginx.conf

-If you want to remove the authentication part and run a publicly available index, you can modify the config at this step.

 To have persistent storage a Google Compute Disk needs to be created.
 It must have the name `devpi-disk`.